Adobe to buy stock photo co, posts revenue above Street

-Photoshop maker Adobe Systems Inc said it would buy stock photography company Fotolia for $800 million (509.13 million pounds) and reported quarterly revenue above market estimates, helped by higher subscription sales of its Creative Cloud suite.
+Photoshop maker Adobe Systems Inc said it would buy stock photography company Fotolia for $800 million and reported quarterly revenue above market estimates, helped by higher subscription sales of its Creative Cloud suite.

 Adobe shares were up nearly 8 percent in extended trading.